Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 The cause?
 A logic error in the CrowdStrike Falcon sensor.
-The software attempted to read memory from an invalid address (0x9c).
+Specifically, the software attempted to read memory from an invalid address (0x9c).
+This was an *out-of-bounds read*.
 The C++ runtime, enforcing memory safety, triggered an access violation.
 At the kernel level, this violation is fatal.

 This was not a malicious attack.
 It was not a hardware failure.
 It was a failure of *verification*.
+A static analysis tool capable of tracking value ranges could have proven that the offset `0x9c` was invalid for the given buffer.

 But this story is not unique.
 History is littered with expensive and deadly software failures that testing missed.